is an ASCII configuration file which can be edited by users so as to provide a preferred set of operating options.

 In the VR-Editor/Viewer this function can be accessed from 'Options','Hardware Acceleration On/Off'.
 The changed setting is held in a local copy of cham.ini.

 This sets the default file type for graphics images saved from the PHOENICS modules.
-The alternatives to gif are jpg, bmp or pcx.
+The alternatives to png are gif, jpg, bmp or pcx.

 Encapsulated = off

 This option allows the creation of encapsulated Postscript files (files with a .eps extension instead of .ps) when exporting images from PHOTON or AUTOPLOT with the SENDP command.
 Encapsulated Postscript files can be imported into Word or other applications.

 This option sets the width of the lines drawn on the Postscript image.
 Larger values will give thicker lines.